sgillespie/lambda-calculus/README.md

 The first example is the `id` function, it just returns its first argument.
 The second takes two arguments, and returns the first.
 This is often used to simulate the value `true`.
 Finally, the last example applies its first argument to its second argument.

-We often omit the inner abstractions to save space.
+We often omit the inner abstractions to save space [?].
 The following two expressions would be equivalent

     λf. λx. λy. f x y
     λf x y. f x y